Kevin McDonald (bishop)

-Kevin John Patrick McDonald KC*HS (b.
-18 August 1947, Stoke-on-Trent) is the Archbishop Emeritus of the Roman Catholic Archdiocese of Southwark, England.
+Kevin John Patrick McDonald KC*HS (born 18 August 1947, Stoke-on-Trent) is the Archbishop Emeritus of the Roman Catholic Archdiocese of Southwark, England.

 Life

 Born in Stoke-on-Trent, from 1958 to 1965 McDonald attended the Christian Brothers' Grammar School there, St. Joseph's College, Stoke-on-Trent.
 He read Latin at Birmingham University from 1965 to 1968.

-In 1968 he was accepted as a student for the Archdiocese of Birmingham and was ordained priest on 20 July 1974 in the Metropolitan Cathedral of St Chad in Birmingham.
-From 1976 to 1985 he was a lecturer in moral theology at Oscott College.
-He became secretary at the Pontifical Council for Promoting Christian Unity in Rome 1985–1993.
-McDonald earned a Doctorate of Sacred Theology from the Pontifical University of Saint Thomas Aquinas, Angelicum in 1989 with a dissertation entitled Communion and friendship : a framework for ecumenical dialogue in ethics.
+In 1968, he was accepted as a student for the Archdiocese of Birmingham and was ordained priest on 20 July 1974 in the Metropolitan Cathedral of St Chad in Birmingham.
+From 1976 to 1985, he was a lecturer in moral theology at Oscott College.
+He became secretary at the Pontifical Council for Promoting Christian Unity in Rome from 1985 to 1993.
+McDonald earned a Doctorate of Sacred Theology from the Pontifical University of Saint Thomas Aquinas, Angelicum in 1989 with a dissertation titled Communion and friendship: a framework for ecumenical dialogue in ethics.

-In 1993 he returned to England and became the Parish priest of English Martyrs, Sparkhill until 1998.
+In 1993, he returned to England and became the Parish priest of English Martyrs, Sparkhill until 1998.
 It was while in Sparkhill that McDonald developed his interest in inter-religious dialogue.
-From 1998 until 2001 he was Rector of Oscott seminary.
+From 1998 until 2001, he was Rector of Oscott seminary.
 McDonald was consecrated the 11th Bishop of Northampton on 2 May 2001 by Bishop Leo McCartie, assisted by Archbishops Patrick Kelly and Vincent Nichols.